ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness

-\textbf{Setups.} Weather is an inherently chaotic system~\citep{lorenz1969predictability,lorenz1982atmospheric,lorenz2017deterministic}.
-For a rigorous evaluation on a real-world chaotic system, we utilize the WEATHER-5K dataset~\citep{han2024weather}.
-This dataset comprises hourly meteorological data from 5,672 global weather stations over a 10-year period from 2014 to 2023.
-It is then chronologically split, with data from 2014 to 2021 used for training, 2022 for validation, and 2023 for testing.
+\textbf{Setups.} Weather is an inherently chaotic system~\cite{lorenz1969predictability,lorenz1982atmospheric,lorenz2017deterministic}.
+For a rigorous evaluation on a real-world chaotic system, we utilize the WEATHER-5K dataset~\cite{han2024weather}.
+This dataset comprises hourly meteorological data from 5,672 weather stations worldwide over 10 years (2014-2023).
+It is chronologically split, with data from 2014 to 2021 used for training, 2022 for validation, and 2023 for testing.
 Each sample includes five variables: temperature, dew point, wind speed, wind direction, and sea-level pressure.
-Given the profound real-world importance of forecasting absolute values, we employ the Mean Absolute Error (MAE) to directly measure the discrepancy between predicted and ground-truth observations.
+Given the profound real-world importance of forecasting absolute values, we employ the gold-standard metric, Mean Absolute Error (MAE), to directly measure the discrepancy between predicted and ground-truth observations.
 The forecasting task is to predict the subsequent 120 hours of all variables given 512 hours of historical context.
-To assess few-shot performance under data-scarce conditions, we fine-tune models on two small subsets of the training data: 0.1\% (85K samples) and 0.5\% (473K samples).
-We compare ChaosNexus against several strong deep learning baselines in this benchmark, including FEDformer, CrossFormer, PatchTST, and Koopa.
-We also report the performance of our model in a zero-shot setting, without any fine-tuning on the weather dataset.
+To assess few-shot performance under data-scarce conditions, we fine-tune models on two subsets of the training data: 0.1\% (85K samples) and 0.5\% (473K samples).
+ChaosNexus is first pretrained on the synthetic chaotic systems corpus and then fine-tuned on exactly the same WEATHER-5K subsets as the baselines, which are trained from scratch without pretraining.
+Besides foundation models included in Section~\ref{sec:zero-shot}, we select strong deep learning baselines for this single-system, real-world benchmark, including FEDformer, CrossFormer, PatchTST, Koopa, and iTransformer.
+We report the zero-shot performance of our model.
 Further details of setups are provided in Appendix~\ref{app:few_shot}.